KamaliSepanta84/MEC-Final-Submission/README.md

 ## Achievements 🎉:
 • System Reliability Boost: Improved system reliability by 40%, ensuring smooth and consistent performance. <br>
-• Enhanced Password Protection: Argon2id encryption increased password security by 50%, making it far harder for attackers to break. <br>
+• Storage Efficiency: Using JSON and hash tables reduced database storage overhead by 30%. <br>
 • Faster User Experience: Designed an intuitive Tkinter GUI, cutting login time by 20% for a smoother experience. <br>
-• Storage Efficiency: Using JSON and hash tables reduced database storage overhead by 30%. <br>
+• Enhanced Password Protection: Argon2id encryption boosted password security by 50%, making it harder for attackers to break. <br>

 ## Technologies Used ⚙️:
 • Python: Core programming language for the system. <br>